Willie Mueller

 Willard Lawrence Mueller Jr. (/ˈmɪlər/; born August 30, 1956) is an American baseball coach and former Major League Baseball (MLB) pitcher.
 He spent his entire playing career with the Milwaukee Brewers organization (1978–1983), although in 1981, he was briefly loaned to the Denver Bears of the American Association, who were an affiliate of the Montreal Expos at the time.

-Early years
+Early life and education

 Mueller was born in West Bend, Wisconsin.
 Mueller attended West Bend West High School where he starred as a prep pitcher.

 Baseball career

 Mueller was an undrafted free agent signed after the June 1974 Major League Baseball Draft.
 Mueller made his major league debut four years later, at twenty one years old against the Boston Red Sox.
 Mueller's final appearance was September 20, 1981 against the Baltimore Orioles.

 Post-playing career

 After Mueller's baseball career, he played the role of the Duke, in the 1989 blockbuster Major League.
 Mueller's role as the Duke was as a menacing relief pitcher for the New York Yankees.

-Mueller is currently the pitching coach at Concordia University Wisconsin.
+Mueller was also the pitching coach at Concordia University Wisconsin.